luisiseverywhere/npm-dependency-injection/README.md

 providers(): Retrieves a list of all providers available for a specified service.

 serviceNames(): Populates a list of registered service providers in DI framework.
 Note that service provider names are based on class implementation names.

+#### Service Provider
+ServiceProvider class is the base class for any service implementation.
+It inherits from nodejs EventEmitter class, allowing subclass implementations to emit events specific to an implementation.

+    export abstract class ServiceProvider extends EventEmitter {
+        constructor(serviceManager: ServiceProviderManager);
+        provides(): string[];
+    }

+The constructor accepts an instance of ServiceProviderManager (which should be unique within an application), which allows access to any service registered/available in DI framework.

+The provides() function lists the names of its class and all intermediate subclass implementations, which is further used by the ServiceProviderManager to register which service it can provide.

+Therefore, a service provider is register based on its class name (and subclasses) and can be later retrieved based on its type name.

 ## Install
     npm i @luisiseverywhere/dependency-injection